KrisnaDana/CPP-Exercise/readme.md

 - Operators in C
 - Unary operators in C/C++
 - Pre-increment (or pre-decrement) With Reference to L-value in C++
-- new and delete Operators in C++ For Dynamic Memory
+- New and delete Operators in C++ For Dynamic Memory

 ### Arrays and Vectors